isabellejaber/MockDatabase/README.md

 # MockDatabase
-Mock Database possibly used by a museum
+A Mock Database possibly used by a museum

 In collaboration with Zoë Bilodeau